-To most people, a smell isn’t just a fragrance – it’s a memory.
-When you get a whiff of food cooking, you may think of the kitchen where your Mom used to cook.
+For a lot of folks, a scent ain’t just a smell – it’s a whole memory.
+Like if you catch a whiff of some grub being whipped up, it might take you right back to Mom’s kitchen.
 When a breeze blows the smell of fresh flowers, you’re instantly taken back to your first dance and the corsage you brought for your date.
 Imagine the nostalgia you can give your love ones with DIY scented mason jar candles.

 Fill your home with nature’s wonderful aromas by making your own scented mason jar candles.
-This DIY project is easy to do, inexpensive and doesn’t use any hazardous chemicals!
+This DIY project is easy to do, inexpensive, and doesn’t use any hazardous chemicals!

 - Mason Jars with Lid